aktau/prototype/README.md

 This is alpha software, it is not usable yet, I will post an announcement on my website (www.aktau.be) when I'm ready to have the wider world play around with it.

+For those of you following at home and reading the source code.
+All matrices, everywhere are stored in such a way that columns are contiguous in memory (i.e.: column-major order).
+This is the native format for OpenGL and it makes it a bit more efficient to do SIMD operations on matrices.
+This means that, when you see a matrix you can imagine that is a `float[16]`, and that `(mat[0], mat[1], mat[2], mat[3])` is the first column.

 dependencies
 ============